 A paradise in the centre of a growing city and the world’s most extensive urban subtropical garden, Roma Street Parkland shows off an assortment of plants.

 The 16 ha public garden is also home to 26 pieces of art and the Moonlight Cinema (until 29 March 2020).

 Wander along the Forest Walk over cascading waterfalls and around steep hills to the colourful ever-changing display of annuals in the Spectacle Garden.

 Camellias and Azaleas, Native Violets, Bird of Paradise, Gymea lilies, Bangkok Roses are currently in season.

 Themed gardens include the Topiary Maze Garden, Lilly Pilly Garden, a wall of Epiphytes and an extensive collection of herbs.

-4- See the view at Mt Coot-tha
+18- Enjoy the view of Brisbane from Mt Coot-tha

 The lookout is well-planned with reading guides to the city, a wishing waterfall and beautifully manicured gardens that blend into the surrounding bushland.

 The Summit Restaurant and Bar is a popular lunch spot (here are more cafes in Brisbane) which serves up contemporary Australian cuisine and terrific views.

 After lunch, take the Aboriginal Art Trail, a 45-minute return walk, down to Slaughter’s Falls past Aboriginal contemporary paintings, tree carvings and rock paintings.